Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion

-We subsequently focused on the challenge of sequence-conditioned generation to understand whether \shortmethodname{} could effectively capture the complex steric and intramolecular effects that dictate macrocycle backbone conformation.
-Whereas our unconditional model above disregarded side chains, we now condition backbone generation on molecular features corresponding to each residue, including side-chain features, stereochemistry, and \textit{N}-methylation (see Appendix~\ref{app:model}) to unambiguously predict all atomic internal coordinates.
+We subsequently focused on the challenge of conditional generation to understand whether \shortmethodname{} could effectively capture the complex steric and intramolecular effects that dictate macrocycle conformation.
+Whereas the unconditional model disregards side chains, we now condition generation on molecular features corresponding to each atom in the ring, including side-chain information, stereochemistry, and \textit{N}-methylation (see Supplementary Section~\ref{app:model}) to unambiguously predict all atomic internal coordinates.
 We evaluate \shortmethodname{} both in the context of all-atom geometries (RMSD), but also evaluate on backbone-only ring geometries (rRMSD, rTFD) as they are critical for macrocycle design~\cite{Bhardwaj2022-jy}.

 Comparison of \shortmethodname{} RMSD, rRMSD, and rTFD ensemble metrics against the baselines are shown in Figure~\ref{fig:barplots} and Supplementary Table~\ref{tab:metrics_all_atom}.
 Here, recall quantifies the proportion of ground truth conformers that are recovered by the model, precision quantifies the quality of the generated ensemble, and F1 is the harmonic mean of recall and precision.
 We found that RDKit ETKDGv3 and OMEGA Macrocycle mode, both based on distance-geometry approaches, performed similarly across metrics and achieved moderate recall with limited precision.
 Comparing to other deep learning approaches, we found that both GeoDiff and DMCG offer improved recall over heuristic baselines, with only DMCG generating improved precision and moderate F1-scores.
 Moreover, the nearest-neighbor baseline, which uses the backbone ensemble from the most similar training molecule (as measured by 2D similarity), provides only modest performance.
 This baseline demonstrates how side chain identity dictates 3D ensemble geometry, and that deep models cannot trivially memorize backbone geometries in this task.
 In contrast, \shortmethodname{} achieves excellent performance across all metrics, providing strong recall and excellent precision over all test molecules, with the best F1-score.
 As demonstrated through rRMSD and rTFD metrics, \shortmethodname{} samples both diverse and high-quality backbone conformations.